hackirby/skuld/README.md

 ](https://matrix.to/#/@hackirby:matrix.org)

 ## Acknowledgments
+This project has been greatly influenced by numerous infostealers available on GitHub.
+Many functions and sensitive paths have been derived from public repositories.
+My objective was to innovate by creating something new with code from existing projects.
+I extend my gratitude to all those whose work has contributed to this stealer, especially
+- [FallenAstaroth](https://github.com/FallenAstaroth/stink) for tempfile-less browsers data extraction
 - [ᴍᴏᴏɴD4ʀᴋ](https://github.com/moonD4rk/HackBrowserData) for browsers data decryption
 - [addi00000](https://github.com/addi00000/empyrean) for Discord embeds design
 - [Blank-c](https://github.com/Blank-c/Blank-Grabber) for antivirus-related functions and more

-This project has been greatly influenced by numerous infostealers available on GitHub.
-Many functions and sensitive paths have been derived from public repositories.
-My objective was to innovate by creating something new with code from existing projects.
-I extend my gratitude to all those whose work has contributed to this stealer.

 ## Disclaimer

 ### Important Notice: This tool is intended for educational purposes only.